pmprybylski/project2-group5/README.md

   2. Obtain an API Key for Mapbox (https://docs.mylistingtheme.com/article/how-to-generate-a-mapbox-api-key/)

 <h4>Steps to launch:</h4>
-  1. Use squirrel_census_dataframes.ipynb to convert data from csv to database tables inserted in to the squirells_census PostgreSQL database<br>
+  1. Use squirrel_census_dataframes.ipynb to convert data from csv to database tables inserted in to the squirel_census PostgreSQL database<br>
   2. Use Visual Studio Code: <br>
         a.
 Add PostgreSQL squirrel_census database username and password to config/config.py<br>
         b.
 Add Mapbox API key to js/config.js<br>